solarisDigitalAssets/docs/docs/Brokerage_API_Guide.md

 2. `type` is `CHECKING_PERSONAL` or `CHECKING_BUSINESS`
 3. `locking_status` is `NO_BLOCK`
 4. `status` is `ACTIVE`

+Note: TradingPair must meet the following requirement:

+- `is_tradable` should be `true`

 In case of successful execution the endpoint responds with `201 Created` status and an initial state of the Trade which is `PENDING`.